nosas/blog/toonvision/multiclassification/article.md

 There's one small, but important difference between the two loss functions: `categorical_crossentropy` requires one-hot encoded labels whereas `sparse_categorical_crossentropy` requires integer labels.

 Given that our labels are one-hot encoded, we'll utilize the `categorical_crossentropy` loss function during our model's training.
-The decision one-hot encoding our labels stemmed from the desire to utilize [precision](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/Precision) and [recall](https://www.tensorflow.org/api_docs/python/tf/keras/metrics/Recall) metrics.
+The decision to one-hot encode our labels stemmed from the desire to utilize [precision][precision] and [recall][recall] metrics.
-More on these metrics in the following [metrics](#metrics) section.
+More on these metrics in the following section.

+### Metrics

+We'll track three metrics during training: [categorical_accuracy][categorical_accuracy], [precision][precision], and [recall][recall].
+These metrics measure the model's correctness and quality.
+The differences between each metric is crucial to understanding model performance - especially on imbalanced datasets like the ToonVision dataset.
+To read more about the differences and benefits of each metric, please read my previous article about [performance measures in classification problems](https://fars.io/performance_classification/).

+#### Accuracy

+Accuracy is the percentage of correct predictions.
+Keras contains two built-in metrics for multiclass classification tasks: `categorical_accuracy` for categorical labels (one-hot encoded) and `sparse_categorical_accuracy` for integer labels.

+`categorical_accuracy` is best used as a performance measure when working with balanced datasets.
+It's a misleading metric when used with imbalanced datasets because it cannot account for class imbalances.
+Unfortunately for us, the ToonVision dataset is imbalanced, so we must find other metrics to work with.

+#### Precision

+#### Recall

 ### Optimizer

-### Metrics

 ### Callbacks